-A team of qualified e-learning experts with experience in development and management of elearning solutions…Web2learn co-founders
+A team of experts qualified in the development and management of digital solutions for open and social learningWeb2learn co-founders

 Katerina Zourou, Ph.D, is a recognized researcher in the area of digital (language) education, having produced a research book, journal special issues, and several peer reviewed papers (full list).
-She is regularly invited to give talks or to participate to expert panels.
+She is regularly invited to give invited talks or join expert panels.

-Katerina is the Director of Web2Learn and gives lectures at master level at University of Grenoble Alpes (France) and the Hellenic Open University (Greece).
+Katerina is the Director of Web2Learn and gives lectures at masters level (University of Grenoble Alpes, France, and Hellenic Open University, Greece).

-- Member of Elang project “digital literacy for the teaching/learning of languages” supported by the Council of Europe/ European Centre for Modern languages (2016-2018).
+- Member of Elang “digital literacy for the teaching/learning of languages” supported by the Council of Europe/ECML.

-- Project initiator and manager of the KA2 network LangOER “Enhancing teaching and learning of less used langauges through Open Educational Resources (OER) and Practices (OEP) (2014-2016)
+- Project initiator and manager of the network LangOER “Enhancing teaching and learning of less used languages through Open Educational Resources (OER).

 Invited talks (selection)

 - (2021) Digital activism: challenges and opportunities for language learning” University of Juväskylä (Finland), Department of Language and Communication Studies.
 April 11, More.

 - (2021) Supporting the digital transformation of a Higher Education institution: The example of Central University “Marta Abreu” of Las Villas, Cuba.
 Invited by the Higher Institute of Technologies and Applied Sciences (inSTEC), University of Havana, Cuba.